-Managen nent strategy implementation
+Manager nent strategy implementation c Guide post There is some quantitative evidence that the measures/partial There is clear quantitative evidence that the partial strategy/strategy is being implemented successfully

-c Guide post There is some quantitative evidence that the measures/partial strategy is being implemented successfully.
-There is clear quantitative evidence that the partial strategy/strategy is being implemented successfully and is achieving its objective, as outlined in scoring issue (a).
+implemented successfully. and is achieving its objective, as outlined in scoring issue (a).

-Met?
+M Met?
 Yes No

 Rationale